Chapter 5:

 Host specificity

 Tick species can be either opportunistic or specific with respect to the hosts they choose; both I. ricinus and I. persulcatus are opportunistic species, especially the immatures.
-For I. ricinus, more than 300 species of vertebrate hosts have been recorded.15,27 Larvae and nymphs of I. ricinus feed readily on lizards, birds, and small mammals, as well as on larger hosts including deer.
-Adults feed on medium-sized and large mammals, especially ungulates, as well as humans, as do the immature ticks.15 Ixodes persulcatus is more restricted to 46 species of hosts.28 (Wang et al. 2023)
+For I. ricinus, more than 300 species of vertebrate hosts have been recorded.9,28 Larvae and nymphs of I. ricinus feed readily on lizards, birds, and small mammals, as well as on larger hosts including deer.
+Adults feed on medium-sized and large mammals, especially ungulates, as well as humans, as do the immature ticks.9 Ixodes persulcatus is more restricted to 46 species of hosts.51,52

 Questing height is also important.
 Ticks questing on or near the ground are exposed mostly to small animals, while those questing higher in the vegetation are more likely to encounter larger animals.
 The extent to which different hosts are utilized depends on host behavior and opportunities for contact, such as foraging range, time of day and time spent foraging, habitats visited, and other factors.14